Half-Shot/half-shot.github.io/content/blog/power_monitor/index.md

 on cloud servers, and instead just buy a second hand box and run with it.
 The friend houses the server for me, and provides me an internet connection, power, and space in their cabinet at home.

 And for a long time the arrangement worked out fine.
-We installed standard IoT power monitoring brick which would tell him how much power
+We installed a standard power monitoring brick which would tell him how much power
 I had used, and we'd multiply that by the kilowatt per hour cost from their power supplier.
 I'd end up paying anywhere between
 £30 to £40 depending on usage and the variance of bills.